Trump says Bee should be fired over Ivanka slur

 In the wake of ABC canceling Roseanne Barr's hit sitcom following a racist remark, Trump called the controversy with Bee "a total double standard" and added, "but that's O.K., we are Winning, and will be doing so for a long time to come!"

 Bee apologized Thursday for her remark, which she made on her show, "Full Frontal," saying that she "crossed a line."
+She was criticizing what she said was inaction by the first daughter to stop the practice of separating undocumented families apprehended crossing into the US.

 Both CNN and TBS are owned by Turner, a subsidiary of Time Warner.